thevash/vash/README.md

 * **-a/--algorithm <algorithm id>**

 _What is the algorithm id?:_
 	Although Vash only has one core mechanism, it is possible to tweak the parameters of this mechanism to achieve wildly different results.
 When, at some point in the future, we want to extend Vash with ever more variety, we will need to tweak these parameters.
 If we did so universally, it would not be possible to upgrade, ever.
 Thus, when you want to hash some data, you must specify the specific algorithm parameters you want.
-The algorithm id is a string; at the moment there are only two algorithms: "1" and "1-fast".
+The algorithm id is a string; at the moment you should use "1.1"..

 _How do I use it?:_
 	The algorithm is a required parameter because we want you to be able to upgrade to new algorithms as they are released.
 If you do not store this id with your data, then you will have to assume a single algorithm, application wide.
 Instead, you should think of this value like a salt.
 Store it with the data you are hashing and when you add new data to the system, you can use any algorithm you want, rather than being constrained to always use the algorithm that was most recent when you first integrated Vash.

-_What is the difference between the algorithms?:_
-	"1-fast" is slightly faster than "1" on large data sets, but is significantly less secure:  it uses md5 internally instead of sha-512.
-Only use "1-fast" if you have specific performance problems with "1".

 * **-d/--data <string>**

 	This is simply the data you are going to hash.

+* **-f/--file <string>**

+	A file while we will read fully and use as the input data.
+Specifying - here will cause us to read from stdin.

+* ** -s/--salt <string>**

+	A Base64 encoded salt for use with the algorithm.
+The salt will be padded with 0's or truncated to make it the correct length for the algorithm.
+A different salt will produce a different image for the same algorithm id and data.

+* **-S/--salt-file**

+	Provide the salt bytes from a file.
+Only as many bytes as are needed will be read from the file.
+Specify - to read from stdin.
+The salt file and data file should never be set to the same source.

 ###Optional Arguments: